shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 ### Leadership

-While you are leading, you and your allies get a multiplier to their mps equal to your Leadership value.
+While you are leading, you and your allies get a multiplier to their mps equal to your Leadership multiplier.

+EX: If your CHA is 3, then your Leadership multiplier is x1.5, which means you multiply your and your allies’ mps times 1.5, which means you can travel farther.

+## Leading

+There is no one leader in the group.
+Each deer is good at different aspects of leading, so they switch out on a regular basis.
+While you are leading, you:

+-   Decide which way to go
+-   Navigate to your destination (Navigation)
+-   Look ahead for any trouble (Encounter DC)
+-   Give your team a morale boost (Leadership)
+-   Hold the map, and give it commands
+-   Set the pace
+-   Decide whether to take a short rest

+### Pace Setting

+While leading, you can decide how fast the herd goes.
+Going at normal speed has no effect on your mps.
+Going twice your speed halves your mps, and going half your speed doubles your mps.

 ## Travel